Kristina Lavallee: Early life and education

 Lavallee was born in Bayamón, Puerto Rico, and raised in Vega Baja.
 Her mother, Margarita Perez, worked as a chef and caterer.
 She moved to Orlando, Florida, in 2002 and graduated from Timber Creek High School.
-In 2013, she earned dual bachelor's degrees in Hospitality Management and Restaurant and Foodservice Management from the Rosen College of Hospitality Management at the University of Central Florida.
+In 2013, Lavallee earned dual bachelor's degrees in Hospitality Management and Restaurant and Foodservice Management from the Rosen College of Hospitality Management at the University of Central Florida.

-She incorporates traditional Puerto Rican desserts and family recipes into her work.
+Her work incorporates Puerto Rican desserts and family recipes.'

 Career

 Lavallee began selling baked goods in 2008 at farmers’ markets and festivals.
 In 2016, she launched a mobile dessert truck under the name The Cake Girl.
-In 2019, she expanded the brand by opening a brick-and-mortar bakery in Tampa.
+In 2019, she opened a brick-and-mortar bakery in Tampa.
+Around this time, she introduced Crave’n Cups, a line of shippable cake jars.

-During the COVID-19 pandemic, Lavallee introduced Crave’n Cups, a line of shippable cake jars.
-In 2020, she released a pink-ribbon edition in support of Breast Cancer Awareness Month, with proceeds donated to the American Cancer Society.
+In 2020, she released a pink-ribbon edition for Breast Cancer Awareness Month, with proceeds donated to the American Cancer Society.

-In 2021, Lavallee was selected by the National Football League’s Business Connect program as a vendor for Super Bowl LV at Raymond James Stadium in Tampa.
-She received an NFL contract to provide desserts for Super Bowl events as part of the league’s initiative to support local and diverse businesses.
+In 2021, Lavallee participated in the National Football League’s Business Connect program as a vendor for Super Bowl LV at Raymond James Stadium in Tampa.
 In 2024, she launched a franchise program to expand The Cake Girl across Florida and other regions.'
+She received a contract from the NFL to provide desserts for Super Bowl events as part of the league’s initiative to support local and diverse businesses.

-Lavallee has created cakes with sculpted and themed designs, including a Formula 1 race car, Baby Yoda, a bowl of ramen, and musical instruments.
-Her custom cakes have been commissioned by public figures including Daymond John, Jason Momoa, Marcus Lemonis, Jesse Cole (founder of the Savannah Bananas), Jaclyn Hill, John Travolta, professional athletes, and Glenn Beck.
-In 2023, she created a viral cake goat-shaped cake commissioned by NFL player Leonard Fournette for Tom Brady’s birthday.
+Lavallee has produced sculpted and themed cakes.
+She has created custom cakes for public figures and professional athletes.
+In 2023, she made a goat-shaped cake commissioned by NFL player Leonard Fournette for Tom Brady’s birthday.
 In 2025, she designed a Hello Kitty-themed cake for Cardi B’s daughter.

-Lavallee launched and leads Random Acts of Sweetness, a weekly community outreach initiative in which she and her team distribute cupcakes to individuals, first responders, healthcare workers, veterans, and underserved communities.
+She launched and leads Random Acts of Sweetness, a weekly initiative distributing cupcakes to first responders, healthcare workers, veterans, and underserved communities.
 The initiative has included collaborations with the City of Tampa, including the Tampa Police and Fire Departments and Mayor Jane Castor.

-She also coordinates Fill the Van, an annual holiday donation drive she founded to support foster homes, local families, and veterans, including residents of Liberty Manor for Veterans.
+She also coordinates Fill the Van, an annual holiday donation drive supporting foster homes, local families, and veterans.

-Lavallee has served as a judge and presenting sponsor for the VooDoo Chef Baking & Pastry Challenge, which aired over ten episodes on RHSTV.
-She has spoken about her experiences as a Latina entrepreneur, including challenges with language-based discrimination early in her career, and in 2024 was a guest speaker at Working Women of Tampa Bay’s Women in Business Expo.
+Lavallee has served as a judge and presenting sponsor for the VooDoo Chef Baking & Pastry Challenge on RHSTV.
+She has spoken about her experiences as a Latina entrepreneur, including challenges with language-based discrimination, and in 2024 was a guest speaker at Working Women of Tampa Bay’s Women in Business Expo.